• Skip to primary navigation

 Expert Tips

-• Ideally use hot steamed short grain rice.
-Using freshly cooked short grain rice instantly makes the whole meal taste better because the short grains are moist and stickier than other long grain rice.
+• Use freshly cooked short grain rice as the grains will be moist and stickier than jasmine or long grain white rice.
 If you have leftover rice, microwaving it for 2-3 minutes covered will work as well.

 • Melt butter in hot rice.
 Since the hot rice will melt the butter, it'll evenly distribute it better making the gyeran bap taste better.

 • Keep the yolk runny.
-When the yolk is runny, it mixes in with the rice and other seasonings giving you the best gyeran bap!
+When the yolk is runny, it mixes better with the rice and other seasonings giving you the best gyeran bap!

 • Use a large serving bowl.
 Since you'll be mixing the rice with the egg, it will be much easier to use a larger bowl so the ingredients aren't spilling out of it.